ton-blockchain/docs/docs/overviews/TL-B.md

 After constructor name, a `separator` may be presented.
 Absence of `separator` means that `tag` will be calculated automatically as 32bit  `crc32`-sum of constructor declarations.
 If `separator` presents it can take two values `#` and `$`.
 The former means that `tag` will be given in in hexadecimal form, the latter means binary `tag`.
 After both separators, a undercore symbol `_` may present, which means that tag is empty.

-There is also a special constructor_name `_` (called anonymous constructor) that means that there is only one unnamed constructor with empty tag for given class.
+There is also a special constructor_name `_` (called anonymous constructor) that means that there is only one unnamed constructor with empty tag for given type.

 Below you can find table with possible tags definitions.